rajabishek/swift-essentials/manuscript/02_arrays.md

 var anotherArray = [String]() //Initialise as an empty array
 ```

-The statement `var simple = []` will not compile because there is no way for swift to infer the data type of the simple array.
+The statement `var simple = []` will not compile because there is no way for Swift to infer the data type of the simple array.
 What is th data type of simple array ?
 Is it an array of Int, or array of String, or array of Double ?
 We can assign the empty array literal `[]` only to already types variable arrays.

 # Array Properties